 Recently on TV, I was attracted to a Cascade dishwasher detergent commercial featuring child actress Sierra Richards, who seeing her “mother” rinse off the dishes before putting them in the open dishwasher asks, “just what does the dishwasher do?”
 This question is an example of thinking critically about what the “mother” in the commercial was doing.

-Today’s Tuesday Reading is an essay by John E. Hill, Instructional Technologies Specialist at Cornell University’s College of Agriculture and Life Sciences.
-His essay first appeared as a leaders program reflection earlier this year.
-[John may be reached at <firstname.lastname@example.org>.]
+Today’s Tuesday Reading is an essay by Monika R. Dressler.
+Director of Academic Technologies, in the LSA Technology Services group at the University of Michigan’s College of Literature, Science, and the Arts.
+She is an alumnus of the MOR Leaders Program.
+Her essay first appeared as a program reflection earlier this year.
+[Monika may be reached at <firstname.lastname@example.org>.]

 Where are you on the burnout scale — exhaustion, cynicism and inefficacy — to fully engaged — energy, dedication, and absorbed?1

 In a 2018 paper, Seppälä and Moeller2 introduce a young woman who is in a new workplace.
 She really liked her new job and was highly motivated to perform well.
 She undertook, and was highly successful at, organizing a large conference, accomplishing what was seen as a remarkable feat.

 Several years ago, in a series of Tuesday Readings,1,2,3 I introduced the idea that when we understand how our brain works, we can better understand why we react the way we do.
 I wrote, then, that an individual’s brain, in the days of our early ancestors, had one key goal – survival, avoiding threats and seeking food (rewards).
 And, avoiding threats had a much higher priority with five times more neural networks devoted to threat detection than to identifying rewards.